By the end of this section, you will be able to:

 A fairly common characteristic of successful startups is charismatic, driven founders with competitive mentalities.
 After all, it takes a thick skin and powerful ego to get through the inevitable disappointments that confront a startup leader.
 Often, however, companies discover that a different leadership ethos is necessary as they grow.
 Could entrepreneurs still succeed if they also embraced a humanistic leadership style at the outset, or would this invariably undermine the already low initial odds of success?
 It is a difficult problem with which many firms wrestle.
 Dedicated employees may be put off by demanding leaders who are harsh, giving little back to loyal workers even after achieving success.
 New employees may decide the working climate is less congenial than they anticipated and simply leave.

 One question an ethical entrepreneur should ask is this: Do my employees feel like they can speak freely?
-In reality, at many companies, according to SHRM (Society for Human Resource Management), human resources departments often find it difficult to get employees to complete employee workplace climate (satisfaction) surveys.35 Workers often believe that if management really wants to find out who said what, they easily could, although the surveys are supposed to be anonymous.
+In reality, at many companies, according to SHRM (Society for Human Resource Management), human resources departments often find it difficult to get employees to complete employee workplace climate (satisfaction) surveys.34 Workers often believe that if management really wants to find out who said what, they easily could, although the surveys are supposed to be anonymous.
 The difference between ethical and unethical entrepreneurial management is whether they want to find out.
 Whether it involves small, mid-size, or large companies, management should encourage employees to speak out, whether as an anonymous whistleblower or in person to their supervisor.
 Absence of this type of encouragement often allows unethical business practices to flourish, such as was seen in the Wells Fargo case example.

 These observations identify what may be unique to entrepreneurial culture.
 This is a combination of personality and management style often identified with those business leaders who strike out on their own, bring a startup to life, and shape its initial business practices and culture on the job.
-If the enterprise is successful, the principles and philosophy of the founder become enshrined in the lore of the company, so that long after his or her departure, succeeding leaders find themselves beholden to the management philosophy exemplified from the early days of the firm.36 As you seek the right leadership style to implement in your entrepreneurial plans, begin by asking precisely what kind of leader you would prefer to work for if you were not the boss.
+If the enterprise is successful, the principles and philosophy of the founder become enshrined in the lore of the company, so that long after their departure, succeeding leaders find themselves beholden to the management philosophy exemplified from the early days of the firm.35 As you seek the right leadership style to implement in your entrepreneurial plans, begin by asking precisely what kind of leader you would prefer to work for if you were not the boss.
 The answer you provide may very well be the best model to follow as you develop your own leadership personality.

 Newer staff, however, may not share this mindset.
 They may simply be seeking a secure position with a growing business rather than a chance to get in on the ground floor of a risky startup.
 They will not necessarily have the tolerance for the demanding hours, chaos, and abrasive personalities that can characterize the early days of an enterprise.
 Can entrepreneurial founders shape a company’s culture so that it can accommodate talented employees who are looking for a corporate culture that supports some work-life balance?